 The middle school closed in 2017 after significant settlement caused by the collapse of an abandoned underground coal mine was discovered.
 The collapse resulted in cracking and buckling of floors and walls inside the building, forcing the school’s closure.
-Construction will include a new 44,000 square foot addition, as well as renovations to 18,000 square feet of the original part of the structure that remains.
+Construction included a new 44,000 square foot addition, as well as renovations to 18,000 square feet of the original part of the structure that remained.

-"It’s exciting to see things move forward and we feel very confident in Holland’s ability to make this building safe again for our students and staff.
-The silver lining in all of this is that, with Holland’s help, we were able to really think about the needs of our teachers and students and include some modern and functional design features, such as the storm shelter, that will make this a very nice addition when complete."
+"We felt very confident in Holland’s ability to make this building safe again for our students and staff.
+The silver lining in all of this is that, with Holland’s help, we were able to really think about the needs of our teachers and students and include some modern and functional design features, such as the storm shelter, that made this a very nice addition."

 -Scott Harres, Superintendent, Wolf Branch School District #113